 What You Need To Know: Fertilizing Your New Lawn with Milorganite Fertilizer

-The excitement of starting and fertilizing a new lawn can also be a point of anxiety.
+The excitement of starting and fertilizing new lawns can also be a point of anxiety.
 You might feel like a new parent and totally unprepared to create the best lawn possible.

 Next, wait for your seedlings to germinate.
 This means when you start to see the tops of the grass seed coming through your soil.
-Once that has happened, and you have mowed your grass three times, you’re ready for your next application of Milorganite.
+Once the grass starts to break through the soil surface, and you have mowed your grass three times, you’re ready for your next application of Milorganite.

 Since it’s a new lawn, you’re going to forget about the application amounts listed above.
-In fact, you’re going to use twice as much.
+In fact, you’re going to use twice as much milorganite.

 Milorganite Fertilizer Gives You Lush, Green Grass

 Reusing waste makes Milorganite naturally high in iron.
-A natural product like this is much less likely to burn your lawn than a high nitrogen fertilizer might.
+A natural product like this is much less likely to burn your lawn than a fertilizer that is high in nitrogen might.

-Milorganite is also less harmful for the environment, more sustainable, and better for future generations.
+Milorganite on your lawn is also less harmful for the environment, more sustainable, and better for future generations.